EminUnsal/Hands-on/DevOps/Terraform/S2_terraform-02_Terraform_Commands_Varables_Conditonals_Loops/README.md

 ### terraform apply -refresh-only command.

 - The `terraform apply -refresh-only` command is used to update the state file with the real-world infrastructure.
 This can be used to detect any drift from the last-known state, and to update the state file.
 First, check the current state of your resources with `terraform state list`.
-Then go to the AWS console and delete your S3 bucket `oliver-tf-test-bucket-addwhateveryouwant`.
+Then go to the AWS console and delete your S3 bucket `mehmet-tf-test-bucket-addwhateveryouwant`.
 Display the state list again and refresh the state.
 Run the following commands.
 # birisi manuel olarak resource silerse,state'i guncellemek icin bu komutu kullaniriz

 ```bash